-As of June 30, 2022, we had cash and cash equivalents of \$218.8 million.
+As of March 31, 2022, we had cash and cash equivalents of \$118.9 million.
 In July 2021, we raised aggregate gross proceeds of \$21.0 million from the final milestone closing of our Series A-2 convertible preferred stock and, additionally, in July 2021, we raised aggregate gross proceeds of \$112.5 million from the private placement of our Series B convertible preferred stock.
 In addition, in May 2022, the Company raised aggregate gross proceeds of \$122.9 million from its IPO.

-We believe that our cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the first half of 2025.
+We believe that the net proceeds from the IPO, together with our cash and cash equivalents that existed at the time of the IPO, will enable us to fund our operating expenses and capital expenditure requirements into the first half of 2025.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our capital resources sooner than we currently expect and could be forced to seek additional funding sooner than planned.